 In 1996, NOW launched the Women-Friendly Workplace campaign, naming Mitsubishi Motors, where race and sex discrimination and harassment were rampant, its first NOW Merchant of Shame.

-NOW led with NOW Legal Defense and Education Fund a successful effort in 1997 – 98 to require screening for domestic violence among women who received Temporary Assistance to Needy Families (TANF), the welfare reform program so that they could receive services, if they wished.
-NOW attended conferences for many years afterwards which evaluated the success of the reform in reducing (or not) poverty.
-TANF made employment mandatory for poor mothers, but did not provide adequate support for transportation, childcare or other critical support services.
+NOW led with NOW Legal Defense and Education Fund a successful effort in 1997 – 98 to require screening for domestic violence among women who received Temporary Assistance to Needy Families (TANF), the welfare reform program so that they could receive services if they wished.
+NOW attended conferences for many years afterward which evaluated the success of the reform in reducing (or not) poverty.
+TANF made employment mandatory for poor mothers but did not provide adequate support for transportation, childcare, or other critical support services.
 Many mothers had to take low-paying service sector jobs that kept them poor.

 NOW regularly participates in a large coalition of women’s reproductive health and rights organizations, meeting monthly to share information on current legislation and policies.
 Over the past three and one-half years the information has been consistently bad: 200 anti-abortion rights federal judges have been confirmed, the Department of Health and Human Services has been deployed to limit access to medication abortion, the birth control insurance coverage mandate of the Affordable Care Act has been undermined by the Supreme Court.
 President Trump has expanded the scope of religious and conscience objections in the provision of health care overriding anti-discrimination protections adopted under the Obama administration.
 Since 1995, more than 1,000 pieces of state legislation narrowing access to reproductive health care have been adopted.

-Every other year leading up to an election, NOW joins with dozens of other organizations focusing on women’s reproductive health produces a Blueprint for policies and action.
-Much attention is paid to the health needs and concerns of women of color, including such important issues of access to abortion care, access and affordability to contraceptives and maternal health.
-NOW participated with a small group of organizations working on women’s reproductive health issues in submitting our recommendations (with strong emphasis on the need to address health disparities that women of color face).
-The most important needs were identified from the Blueprint for Sexual and Reproductive Health, Rights, and Justice.
+Every other year leading up to an election NOW joins with dozens of other organizations focusing on women’s reproductive health to produce a Blueprint for policies and action.
+Much attention is paid to the health needs and concerns of women of color, including such important issues of access to abortion care, access and affordability to contraceptives, and maternal health.
+NOW participated with a small group of organizations working on women’s reproductive health issues in submitting our recommendations (with a strong emphasis on the need to address health disparities that women of color face).
+The most important needs were identified in the Blueprint for Sexual and Reproductive Health, Rights, and Justice.
 (Click on this link to read.)

 Black Women’s Maternal Health — NOW is a strong supporter of legislation to address the crisis in Black Maternal Health.
 Finally, serious attention is being paid to the very serious risks faced by African American women and Native American women when giving birth.
 Tragically, the U.S. compares with poor developing nations in high rates of maternal mortality — an indictment of the richest nation in the world.
 Black Women are dying at three to four times the rate of white pregnant women, according to the Centers for Disease Control and Prevention (CDC).
 American Indian women and Alaska Native women are 4.5 times more likely to die from pregnancy and childbirth-related causes than are non-Hispanic white women.